 Pumpernickel bread–the whole story.

 What is that blob in the background?
 Sorry to burst your bubble–but that is what the loaf of pumpernickel bread looked like.
 I had not conquered the slash on the top technique.

 Now, it is absolutely no excuse if I explain to you the root of the name Pumpernickel.
-Believe it or not pumpernickel was named for the affect that some foods have on the digestive system making you—-well, in polite company we would say, “break wind.”
+Believe it or not pumpernickel was named for the effect that some foods have on the digestive system making you—-well, in polite company we would say, “break wind.”
 This comes about because of people who looked down on the rough rye bread made by the Westphalians in what is now Germany, saying it , uh, caused flatulence.
 And the Nickel has been explained as a reference to Old Nick–the Devil.
 So (cover your ears if you’re sensitive)–doesn’t my bread look like it has been blown apart by the Devil’s fart?